Elv13/tyrannical/README.md

-Tyrannical—A simple tag matching engine for Awesome
+Tyrannical—A simple tag managment engine for Awesome
 -----------------------------------------------------

 ### Description